 Paul McCartney’s been entertaining people for over 60 years!

 Paul had just turned 15 years old when he joined John Lennon in The Quarrymen in 1957.
 In the ’60’s, John, Paul, George & Ringo turned The Beatles into the most popular and influential music group in history.
 All those great songs, and yet Paul was only 27 when he made public the group’s breakup in April of 1970 (no space to go into that story!).
 The last time the four of them recorded together was in 1969.

 Now what?
 Paul had a tough time with the split, but he had already recorded his first solo album by the time of the announced breakup.

 The April, 1970 album, McCartney, was certainly a commercial success…#1 for three weeks…but was not loved by critics.
 Paul did the entire album himself… playing bass, all guitars, multiple keyboards, drums, and vocals (with a little bit of help from wife Linda).
 The showcase of Paul’s skills is “Maybe I’m Amazed”, which sounds like it could have been on Let It Be or Abbey Road, and we would have just figured it was The Beatles.
 Not far behind are “Every Night” and “Junk”.
 What hurt the album was that some of the songs, especially the instrumentals, sounded like they were ideas for songs, and not really complete.
 For some reason, McCartney didn’t release any singles from the album.

 In early 1971, McCartney released His first single, “Another Day”.
 It hit #5 in the U.S., and #1 in several other countries.
-Even though it’s about a lonely woman (like Eleanor Rigby), it’s always an enjoyable listen.
+It’s about a lonely woman (similar to Eleanor Rigby), and is always an good listen.

 The sessions for 1971’s Ram album produced “Another Day”, “Uncle Albert/Admiral Halsey”(#1 hit), “Heart Of The Country”, “Back Seat Of My Car”, and “Too Many People”.
 The album, billed as Paul & Linda McCartney, was much more fully produced, hit #2 on the album charts, and went platinum.
 Critics still weren’t on board, but retrospectively, Ram is looked upon mostly favorably.